AuroraTeam/docs.aurora-launcher.ru/docs/en/basic/auth.md

 auth:
   {
     type: reject
-    message: Technical work is currently underway.
+    message: Maintenance is currently underway.
 Please try again later.
   }
 ```

 :::info To clarify:
 Most often, this type is used for technical purposes.
-For example, to temporarily block access to the launcher during technical work.
+For example, to temporarily block access to the launcher during maintenance.
 :::

 ## Setting up the `Json` type